cityofaustin/vision-zero/etl/cris_import/README.md

   --csv              Process CSV files.
 At least one of --csv or --pdf is required.
   --pdf              Process CR3 pdfs.
 At least one of --csv or --pdf is required.
-  --s3-download      Source zip extracts from S3 bucket --s3-upload        Upload cr3 pdfs and digrams to S3 bucket
+  --s3-download      Source zip extracts from S3 bucket --s3-upload        Upload cr3 pdfs and diagrams to S3 bucket
   --s3-archive       If using --s3-download, move the processed extracts from ./inbox to ./archive when done --skip-unzip       Only process files that are already unzipped in the local directory --verbose, -v      Sets logging level to DEBUG mode